adelaidemicroscopy/adelaidemicroscopy.github.io/pages/nd2-to-ometiff.md

 ```

 ### 3 Convert nd2 image to pyramidal ome.tiff format
 We can now convert our nd2 image to an ome.tiff.
-This process is performed in two stages.
-Described below.
+This process is performed in two stages as described below.

 **3.1** Convert nd2 image to Zarr using `bioformats2raw`